Karen Hellier is a freelance writer and eBay entrepreneur. She lives happily in the mountains of North Georgia with her husband and her dog.

-For years before the show Extreme Couponing was a big hit, I have taught coupon classes in the community.
+For years before the show, Extreme Couponing was a big hit, and I have taught coupon classes in the community.
 Over the years, people asked me if I would teach them how to teach a class on this subject.
-I will share my tips with you now, so that those of you who want to share your knowledge of saving money with coupons can teach others.
+I will share my tips with you now so that those of you who want to share your knowledge of saving money with coupons can teach others.

 Whether or not you want to make money at this is up to you.
 Some people feel so blessed by knowing how to save a lot of money with coupons that they share their knowledge for free.
 Others use coupons out of necessity, and teaching a class can be an extra way to earn money for their family.

-Where to advertise: newspapers, church bulletins, library bulletin boards, post fliers on public bulletin boards, at the information desk or office of where you are going to teach, send emails out to everyone you know and ask them to share the info. with everyone they know, use Evite to send online invitations.
+Newspapers, church bulletins, library bulletin boards, post fliers on public bulletin boards, and the information desk or office where you are going to teach are good places to advertise.
+Send emails out to everyone you know and ask them to share the information with everyone they know; use Evite to send online invitations.

-Store fliers, manufacturer's coupons, my coupon holder, 12–15 items I have gotten good deals on, 1 bonus prize, a list of tips printed out for each person, a printed list of online sources for coupons.
+Store fliers, manufacturer's coupons, my coupon holder, 12–15 items I have gotten good deals on, one bonus prize, a list of tips printed out for each person, and a printed list of online sources for coupons.

 Here's how my class is set up:

-Introduction: I usually introduce myself and tell a little about my family...how many members, that I love shopping and saving money, etc.
+I usually introduce myself and tell a little about my family: how many members, that I love shopping and saving money, etc.

-Game, Part 1: Before class starts, I have set out a group of approximately 12–15 products down the middle of the table around which everyone will sit.
+Before class starts, I have set out a group of approximately 12–15 products down the middle of the table around which everyone will sit.
 I put them in order on a list I have already made up.
-On the list, I number each item and write it's name, then I write how much it was originally, how much it was on sale for, what the coupon amount was, and what my total cost was.
+On the list, I number each item and write its name; then, I write how much it was originally, how much it was on sale for, what the coupon amount was, and what my total cost was.

 After my brief introduction, I give everyone a lined piece of notebook paper.
 I ask them to number their paper from 1 to 12/15, and then as I name the product and tell the original price, I want them to write down their guess as to what I paid for it.
-I state the name of the product, and what the original store price was ( before the sale and coupon).
-At the end of their list when they have all their guesses written down, I ask them to write what they think I paid in total for all the products.
-Some people add up all their guesses, others just write a value.
-I ask them to write a number value, not just the word "free".
+I state the product's name and the original store price ( before the sale and coupon).
+At the end of their list, when they have all their guesses written down, I ask them to write what they think I paid in total for all the products.
+Some people add up all their guesses; others just write a value.
+I ask them to write a number value, not just the word "free."

 Then I tell them to put their answers aside for now, and I hand out the tips sheet.